-- If accepted into the GPA you commit to 4 months (2 training center terms) of classes with shows twice a month, followed by 6 months as a junior house team member rehearsing and playing every other week.
+- If accepted into the GPA you commit to 4 months (2 training center terms) of classes with shows a total of 8 shows, followed by 6 months as a junior house team member rehearsing and playing at least twice a month.

 - Graduate Performer’s Academy (GPA) period

 - You will meet on the same schedule as the training center terms

 - 7 weeks of classes with a one-week break (usually) in between.

 - The classes are 2 hours long.
 14 classes.